Julius0204/Martell/README.md

 - `gcc` (It probably also works with other C compilers.)
 - `ncurses`

-SuperCursey has been tested with gcc and ncurses on Ubuntu (native and in WSL) with x86-64 Hardware.
+SuperCursey has been tested with gcc and ncurses on Ubuntu (native and in WSL) and Arch Linux with x86-64 Hardware.

 ### Compilation